-Paragraphs (ga) and (gb) were inserted, as from 25 November 2004, by section 13 Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).
-See sections 40 to 43 of that Act.
+Section 58(gb): inserted, on 25 November 2004, by section 13 of the Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).

 58A Incorporation of material by reference in New Zealand coastal policy statements

 A New Zealand coastal policy statement may incorporate material by reference under Schedule 1AA.